 Brighton & Hove Healthwalks

-Brighton & Hove Healthwalks has been providing a programme of free weekly walks and special one-off walks and events in the city for over fourteen years.
+Brighton & Hove Healthwalks has been providing a programme of free weekly walks and special one-off walks and events in the city for over sixteen years.
 In that time thousands of local people have walked with us and learnt about the many wonderful parks and green spaces that Brighton & Hove has to offer.

 Our Healthwalks are short, social walks with the emphasis on improving health and making new friends.
 80% of people who walk with us regularly say that it has benefitted their physical or mental health, and a third say it has helped them with an existing health condition and over 90% say they have made new friends.